What is the ADMA?

 How do I know if an Advance Healthcare Directive is valid?

-To be valid, an Advance Healthcare Directive must be signed and witnessed properly.
-A Directive-Maker, their Designated/Alternate Healthcare Representatives (if appointed), and two witnesses must sign and date the document at the same time.
+To be valid, an Advance Healthcare Directive must be signed and witnessed.
+The person who made the Directive, their Designated/Alternate Healthcare Representatives (if appointed), and two witnesses must sign and date the document at the same time.
 Only one witness may be a member of the Directive-Maker’s family, the other must be no relation.
 This is to help safeguard a person from coercion and other forms of abuse.

 Additionally, an Advance Healthcare Directive is only valid if it is created when the Directive-Maker has capacity.